mv-stns/mv-stns/about.md

 # About

 A website inside an SVG, inside an image, inside HTML, inside markdown, inside a GitHub readme.md.

-> [!WARNING]
+This has been made by [Terkel](https://github.com/terkelg)

-> This is all very experimental and may break any time.
+> \[!WARNING\] This is all very experimental and may break any time.

 ## Development